 As a former member of the Committee on Homeland Security, which is responsible for oversight of the U.S. Department of Homeland Security, I have a deep understanding of the tools and strategies necessary to keep our country safe and secure.
 During my time as the senior Democratic Member on the Subcommittee on Border and Maritime Security, I worked to ensure that the concerns and issues important to South Texas had a voice in federal legislation and policies, particularly those relating to customs, border security, and immigration, and trade.

 In the 116th Congress, my goal remains to advocate for smart and effective policies that protects our Southern border and the country.
 As one of the only congressional districts in the United States with land, air, and sea ports, I continue to work with numerous Federal agencies to upgrade facilities that ensure people and goods are moving safely and efficiently.

-As co-chair of the Congressional Border Caucus, I am working to ensure that efforts to increase security on our borders take a balanced approach that includes investing in international ports of entry.
-It is critical that we expand resources for infrastructure, equipment and personnel needed at our ports to ensure that goods and travelers entering this country can do so quickly and efficiently while halting the flow of drugs and other contraband.
-This is particularly important when considering that last year alone, U.S. trade with Mexico reached $500 billion and impacted every U.S. state.
-I will continue to elevate cross border commerce which is a source of economic growth for South Texas.
+I also continue to oppose harmful measures like the border wall, which negatively impacts the wildlife of the Rio Grande Valley and the rights of private landowners.
+The border wall is the embodiment of hateful and misinformed rhetoric used to describe our neighbor Mexico, and Americans of Mexican descent.
+Efforts to increase security on our borders must take a balanced approach that includes investing in international ports of entry.
+It is critical that we expand resources for infrastructure, equipment, and personnel needed at our ports to ensure that goods and travelers entering this country can do so quickly and efficiently while halting the flow of drugs and other contraband.
+This is particularly important when considering that last year alone, U.S. trade with Mexico reached over $500 billion and impacted every U.S. state.
+I will continue to elevate cross border commerce, which continues to be a major source of economic growth for South Texas.